vaskort/respTables/README.md

 # responsive-tables

-**Simple responsive table that can be used as a head start for your project.**
+**Simple customizable responsive table that can be used as a head start for your project.**

 With a simple JS function table headers are moved in td's :before and shown appropriately under 768px